-About the Program: The Xanthe Scharrf Workplace Experience (WE) Project is inspired by the vision of AGE Africa’s founder Xanthe Scharrf whose vision for girls’ lifelong success continues to drive our holistic approach to education.
+About the Program: The Xanthe Scharff Workplace Experience (WE) Project is inspired by the vision of AGE Africa’s founder Xanthe Scharff whose vision for girls’ lifelong success continues to drive our holistic approach to education.

 “I am now helping my fellow girls attain education by acting as a role model and a mentor to other AGE girls.
 I am concerning myself with the empowerment of girls in Malawi.
 I am making a change.” –Lessenia, in reference to her internship experience with the WE Project pilot.